Israel–Italy relations: Economic relations

 In 1955 the Israel-Italy Chamber of Commerce was founded as a non-profit association.
 In 1993 it was officially recognized by the Italian Government and it promotes commercial and diplomatic relations between the two States.
 The two Countries signed an Agreement for Research and Development Cooperation in Industrial, Scientific and Technological fields on June 13, 2000.
 Within this Agreement, the "Nineteenth Call for Proposals for Joint Industrial R&D Projects" was published.

-On 22 September 2020, the Governments of Italy and Israel together with the Governments of Cyprus, Egypt, Greece, Jordan and Palestine established the East Mediterranean Gas Forum (EMGF) as a regional inter-governamental organization.
+On 22 September 2020, the Governments of Italy and Israel together with the Governments of Cyprus, Egypt, Greece, Jordan and Palestine established the East Mediterranean Gas Forum (EMGF) as a regional inter-governmental organization.

+On 10 March 2023, Israel's Prime Minister Benjamin Netanyahu made an official visit to Italy with a ceremony at Chigi Palace in Rome.
+He was welcomed by acting Italian Prime Minister Giorgia Meloni, and flown to Ben Gurion airport in Tel Aviv by a helicopter because anti-government protesters blocked all the roads around it.
+Netanyahu was seeking more economic cooperation with Israel and offered to export more natural gas to Italy.
+Matteo Salvini, Italian Minister of Infrastructure, emphasised the economic cooperation between the two Mediterranean countries, and the Italian government refrained from all criticism towards Israel.

 Tourism

 Tourism relations between Italy and Israel are intense.
 Every year 400,000 people from Israel visit Italy for tourism and business.
 Italy represents the 6° country for international visitors to Israel (after US, Russia, Germany, France, United Kingdom) with 190,000 people arrived in Israel in 2019, a growth of 27% compared to the 2018 and a growth of 77% compared to 2017 (the highest increment compared to all the other nations).
 Israel is easily reachable from the main cities of Italy with direct flights.
 Contemplating the stats of UNWTO and IATA, the flights from Italy are the 5° among the most crowded (after Turkey, Germany, France, Russia).